• Home

 How Many People Will A Duck Feed?

-An oven roasted duck makes an excellent choice for a dinner party!
-So it is just as vital to know how much duck you will need to feed your family or guests to a fancy dinner.
-Just remember that a 4-5 pound chicken will make a meal for 4-6 people.
+It is vital to know how much duck you will need to feed your family or guests for a fancy dinner.
+A 4-5 pound chicken will make a meal for 4-6 people.
 In comparison, a 4-5 pound duck will feed 3-4 people, which is a common size available when purchasing duck in the supermarkets.
-Take into consideration the appetites of your dinners and how many sides you plan on serving with the roasted meat.
-You can always cook 2 or more ducks at once.

 Does Duck Have A Lot Of Fat?

-Keep in mind that duck has far more fat stored in its body than chicken.
-In my instructions, I provide a method that works beautifully to reduce the fat that ends up on your plate so you can use it in the kitchen in more beneficial ways.
-It is important to take these extra easy steps #1 & #2, before slipping the bird in the oven to not only reduce the amount of fat but this method will ensure crisp delectable skin, which is super tasty and desirable.
+Keep in mind that a duck has far more fat stored in its body than a chicken.
+In my instructions, I provide a method that works beautifully to reduce the fat that ends up on your plate.
+The extra fat can be used in the kitchen in more beneficial ways.

 Can Duck Fat Be Used In Other Cooking?